Codex Alexandrinus: Description

-The manuscript is a codex (the forerunner to the modern book) made from 773 thin, fine, and very beautiful vellum folios (specific name for pages in a codex: 630 in the Old Testament and 143 in the New Testament) measuring 12.6 × 10.4 in, bound in quarto format (parchment leaves placed on top of each other, folded in half vertically, and then folded in half again horizontally, to make a single block, then stitched together with others to create a book) in four volumes (279 + 238 + 118 + 144 folios).
+The manuscript is a codex (precursor to the modern book) made from 773 vellum folios (specific name for pages in a codex) measuring 12.6 × 10.4 in, bound in quarto format (parchment leaves placed on top of each other, folded in half vertically, and then folded in half again horizontally, to make a single block, then stitched together with others to create a book), which now comprise four volumes.
 Most of the folios were originally gathered into quires of eight leaves each (this being eight parchment leaves placed on top of each other, then folded as per quarto above).
+Scholar B. H. Cowper describes the vellum as "thin, fine, and very beautiful".
 In modern times it was rebound into sets of six leaves each.
-The pages are often discoloured at the edges, which have been damaged by age and more so through the ignorance or carelessness of the modern binder, who has not always spared the text, especially at the upper inner margin.
-Scrivener noted that "The vellum has fallen into holes in many places, and since the ink peels off for every age whensoever a leaf is touched a little roughly, no one is allowed to handle the manuscript except for good reasons."
-Three volumes contain the Septuagint (the Greek version of the Old Testament, also known as the LXX), with ten leaves lost.
-The fourth volume contains the New Testament with 31 leaves lost.
+Cowper's further description of the pages note they are "often discoloured at the edges", which have been damaged by age and more so through "the ignorance or carelessness of the modern binder, who has not always spared the text, especially at the upper inner margin".
+Scrivener noted that "[t]he vellum has fallen into holes in many places, and since the ink peels off for every age whensoever a leaf is touched a little roughly, no one is allowed to handle the manuscript except for good reasons."
+Three volumes contain the Septuagint (the Greek version of the Old Testament, also known as the LXX), of which the total count of folios for each volume is 279, 238, and 118 with ten leaves lost.
+The fourth volume contains the New Testament in the remaining 144 folios, with 31 leaves lost.
 In the fourth volume, 1 and 2 Clement are also missing leaves, perhaps 3.

 The text in the codex is written in two columns in uncial script, with between 49 and 51 lines per column, and 20 to 25 letters per line.
 The beginning lines of each book are written in red ink, and sections within the book are marked by a larger letter set into the margin.
 The text is written continuously, with no division of words (known as Scriptio continua), but some pauses are observed in places in which a dot should be between two words.
 There are no accents or breathing marks, except a few added by a later hand.
 The punctuation was written by the first hand.
 The poetical books of the Old Testament are written stichometrically (this being a new verse/phrase starting on a new line).
 The Old Testament quotations in the text of New Testament are marked in the margin by the sign 〉(known as a diplai).

 The only decorations in the codex are tail-pieces at the end of each book (see illustration), and it also shows a tendency to increase the size of the first letter of each sentence.
 The larger letters at the beginning of the sections stand out in the margin as in codices Ephraemi and Basilensis.
 Codex Alexandrinus is the oldest manuscript to use larger letters to indicate new sections.